In the following article, we will look at the individual resilience factors. These form the basic framework of inner resilience.

 If you research the topic of resilience, you will certainly quickly notice that the resilience factors mentioned differ slightly depending on the source.
 Even though research has agreed on seven pillars, there are a few more factors that should not go unmentioned:

 There will always be situations in life that you cannot change.
-Accepting this and not wasting your energy on a hopeless endeavor is definitely part of the resilience spectrum.
+This to accept and not wasting one's energies on a hopeless endeavor is definitely part of the resilience spectrum.

 Sense of responsibility